ziap/ziap.github.io/content/blog/polymorphism/index.md

-Similar to the C++ version, `&dyn Area` just points to an object with the `Area` trait, but there are differences between Rust polymorphism and C++ polymorphism which I won't go into detail here.
+Similar to the C++ version, `&dyn Area` just points to an object with the `Area` trait, but there are differences between Rust polymorphism and C++ polymorphism, which I won't go into detail here.
 To determine the type at run-time, you actually need to use a "boxed trait", which is heap-allocated, also similar to C++.